Corella Outbreak

 Three Australian Dialects

-As Wikipedia records, "the term 'Ocker' is used both as a noun and adjective for an Australian who speaks and acts in an uncouth manner, using a broad Australian accent."
+AS WIKIPEDIA records, "the term 'Ocker' is used both as a noun and adjective for an Australian who speaks and acts in an uncouth manner, using a broad Australian accent."
 Ocker culture is anti-authoritarian, and anti-intellectual.
 The intonation is flat with a nasal twang, and rhythms are slower than the general dialect.
 Speech is peppered with unique idioms, frequent swearing, and colourful terminology.
 Some famous Ocker expressions include "fair dinkum" for something true or genuine, "bludger" for a lazy person, and "she'll be right" (don't worry, things will turn out okay.)
 Curiously, younger generations of Ockers speak with a rising intonation at the end of statements (this is known as the high rising terminal).

 The Ocker might pronounce the word "wife" like "woife", or "fine" like "foine" and the "ou" diphthong as "eu".
 They may also make grammatical mistakes such as using "me" as a possessive pronoun ("that's me woife" = "that's me wife".)